 When it comes to healthcare work the variety of roles and responsibilities can get confusing.
 Medical administration positions also require different skill-sets and responsibilities, depending on the workplace.
-The recording, coding, and billing of patient procedures and diagnoses are an integral part of healthcare clerical, but what kind of tasks do these positions include?
+Medical Billing and Coding Specialists are an integral part of healthcare clerical, but what is included in this career path?

 Anyone looking to make a career change may be intimidated by the unknown.
 You’ve heard that the healthcare industry has a growing need for employees in support positions, but you’ve never considered working in the healthcare industry.

 Some job posts might talk about certifications required for the position, but where do you get those certifications?
 You’ve always thought that people working in the healthcare industry would require a university degree— after all, isn’t everyone in the healthcare industry a doctor, dentist, or nurse?

 As we look at ten important questions about support roles in the healthcare industry, it will soon become evident that not everyone in the industry has a medical degree.
 The healthcare industry could not function without all of the support roles required for patient care.

 A career in the healthcare industry can give you not only better pay, but a better quality of life.
 Many of these positions have regular 9-5 hours.
 If you’ve been looking to get into a higher-paying career with more sustainable hours, this might be the place for you.

 Common Questions About Medical Records, Coders, and Billing Specialists